albertllousas/functional-core-imperative-shell/readme.md

 ## Description

-Nowadays almost all the projects with Domain-Driven Design are based on architectures like layered or [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture), the last one the preferred one by DDD community.
+Nowadays almost any Domain-Driven Design project is based on architectures like layered or [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture), being the last one the preferred one by DDD community.

 But, is there any other architectural style that we can apply instead?

-Yes, let's explore **FC-IS** (Functional-core, Imperative-shell), a different way to architect and structure our DDD applications together with FP (Functional Programming), in this case a microservice.
+Yes, let's explore **FC-IS** (Functional-core, Imperative-shell), a different way to architect and structure our DDD applications together with FP (Functional Programming).

 Keywords: `DDD`, `microservice`, `kotlin`, `Functional-core, Imperative-Shell`, `SOLID`, `Domain-Driven Design`, `functional-programming`,